K-1 Visa Guide for Fiancé of U.S. Citizens

 Eligibility to Adjust Status in the United States

-One of the main benefits of a K1 visa is that it allows you to enter the U.S. for the purpose of marrying your U.S. citizen fiancé.
+One of the main benefits of a K1 visa is that it allows you to enter the U.S. to marry your U.S. citizen fiancé, and couples often evaluate how much does a K1 visa cost when comparing this option to other immigration paths.
 In fact, one of the requirements of the K1 visa is that both the parties must have the intent to marry each other within 90 days of the K1 visa beneficiary’s entry to the U.S. If you get married to each other within 90 days of your entry to the U.S., you can apply for an adjustment of status to get your green card.
 An adjustment of status is the process of becoming a lawful permanent resident (U.S. green card holder) while inside of the U.S. The entire adjustment of status is done within the United States, without the need for the K1 visa beneficiary to leave the country for a visa interview.

 Ability to Apply for Work Authorization